Introducing the Style Builder Interface

-Style Builder has one primary job: enabling you create sketchy edge styles from your own images.
-Style Builder’s laser-like focus on this one task means that its interface is pretty simple.
+Style Builder has one primary job: enabling you to create sketchy edge styles from your own images.
+Style Builder's laser-like focus on this one task means that its interface is pretty simple.

 When you open Style Builder, you see four main areas of the interface.
 The callouts in the following figure identify each area as it appears on your current operating system:

 - Menu bar